courtajimenez/courtajimenez.github.io/about.md

 permalink: /about/
 ---

-Courtney Jimenez is currently a PhD student at Dartmouth College conducting research with Dr. Meghan Meyer in the Dartmouth Social Neuroscience Lab.
+Courtney Jimenez is currently a PhD student at Dartmouth College in the Psychological and Brain Sciences Department.